ananyyavijay/react-router/README.md

-# 🍓 BerryBloom – Discover the Benefits of Strawberries
+# 🍓 BerryBloom –Website for Strawberry facts

 This project utilizes `React Router v6` to enable smooth client-side navigation without reloading the page.
 ---